jonathantopf/Mayaseed/_posts/2013-12-10-render_settings_node.md

 `Sampler`

-Here you chose whether to render using `Uniform sampling` or `Adaptive sampling`.
+Here you choose whether to render using `Uniform sampling` or `Adaptive sampling`.
 Uniform is usually desirable.

 `Pt Light Samples`